PiwanSama/android-rest-api/README.md

 # Android JSON data
+- Created a REST API from a database on my localhost
-Retrieving data from JSON placholder API and loading it into an Android app
+- Retrieved the data from the localhost API and loaded it into an Android app

 ## Langauge Used
 - Java

-## Tools Used
+## Classes Used
 - Async Tasks (Now Deprecated)
 - View Models